vallejoj/AddressBook/README.md

 - Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 - Fill in the config.js under config-fake folder with your Firebase info (you may have to make your on database if you do not already have one(https://docs.mongodb.com/manual/installation/#tutorials))and JWT_SECRET with your own secret
 - In config.js and  config.json make sure to fill in MONGO_URI to equal your mongo db URI which looks something like 'mongodb://localhost:27017/{nameofdatabase}'
--
 - You can then start the server using `node server.js`

 # How to test

 ##NPM TEST
-You can run 'npm test' in the terminal in the root of the project to make sure that the routes are working
+-You can run 'npm test' in the terminal in the root of the project to make sure that the routes are working

 ##POSTMAN
-You can either create request using Postman('https://www.getpostman.com/') at 'localhost:4000/' or 'https://floating-gorge-67548.herokuapp.com//api/user/me/' with the routes below.
+-You can either create request using Postman('https://www.getpostman.com/') at 'localhost:4000/' or 'https://floating-gorge-67548.herokuapp.com//api/user/me/' with the routes below.
 Test the routes in order.
 ### POST /api/user/register
 ### POST /api/user/login

+To test routes below make sure to grap x-auth token in the header response and then for your header request fill in key value with `x-auth ` under key and the token under value.

 ### GET /api/user/me
 ### POST /api/contact/new
 ### DELETE /api/user/logout

 # Code Overview

-##
-Routes
+##Routes

 ### POST /api/user/register
 This route is to create/register our user.